"Awarding a prize to a newspaper that covered a hurricane does not somehow vindicate the hurricane.”

 Understanding the real motivations of Edward Snowden, Glenn Greenwald, and Julian Assange.

 A debate has been raging for 50 years or more over whether journalists should try to be “objective” in reporting events or describing controversies.
-It flared up recently in an exchange in The New York Times between former editor Bill Keller and uber-journalist Glenn Greenwald.
-And even thousands of miles away, I haven’t been able to avoid it.

 While it might be a mite too early to assess the historic and political impact of Edward Snowden’s leaks of top secret NSA documents, the first casualty is already clear: journalism.